 Conclusion

-La entrada How should the “benefit-risk” concept of a medicinal product be interpreted? aparece primero en Faus & Moliner Abogados.
+La entrada Clarifying the concept of medicinal product and pharmacological action aparece primero en Faus Moliner.

 ]]>